isabella232/data-workbench.en-1/help/home/c-get-started/c-im-layers/c-elmt-pt-layers/c-elmt-pt-layers.md

 ---
 description: In Data Workbench, an element point layer displays one point on the globe for each element of a dimension.
-seo-description: In Data Workbench, an element point layer displays one point on the globe for each element of a dimension.
-seo-title: Element point layers
 solution: Analytics
 title: Element point layers
 topic: Data workbench